MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/monitor-nspkg-readme.md

 ms.service:
 ---

-# Microsoft Azure SDK for Python
+# Microsoft Azure monitor Services SDK for Python

 This is the Microsoft Azure monitor Services namespace package.